Leonard M. Miller Professor and Chairman

 Department of Psychiatry and Behavioral Sciences

 University of Miami Leonard M. Miller School of Medicine

 Known for his work in treating depression, Dr. Nemeroff has conducted research on the biological basis of the major neuropsychiatric disorders, including affective disorders, schizophrenia, and anxiety disorders.
 His clinical research focuses on the use of genetic, neuroendocrine, neuroimaging, and neurochemical methods to understand comprehensively the pathophysiology of depression.

-His wide research interests include the neuroscience of mental disorders, antidepressant drug discovery, the psychobiology of corticotrophin-releasing factor; and pancreatic cancer, depression, and immune function.
-He has uncovered the neurobiological mechanisms that mediate the increased risk for depression in victims of child abuse.
+His wide research interests include the neuroscience of major psychiatric disorders, antidepressant drug discovery, the psychobiology of corticotrophin-releasing factor; and pancreatic cancer, depression, and immune function.
+He has uncovered many of the neurobiological mechanisms that mediate the increased risk for depression and PTSD in victims of child abuse.
 He has also contributed seminal findings to the growing field of research about the relationship of depression to cardiovascular disease, as well as identifying predictors of specific antidepressant treatments.
 He has published more than 1000 scientific articles and 15 books including serving as co-editor of the Textbook of Psychopharmacology.
-Dr. Nemeroff is a member of the Institute of Medicine and sits on the Board of Directors of the American Foundation for Suicide Prevention.
+Dr. Nemeroff is a member of the National Academy of Medicine and sits on the Board of Directors and Scientific Council of the American Foundation for Suicide Prevention.
 He is the 2016 recipient of the Julius Axelrod Mentorship Award from the American College of Neuropsychopharmacology and Chair of the ADAA Career Development Leadership Program.
 He is co-editor in chief of a new journal, Personalized Medicine in Psychiatry published by Elsevier.